-We design learning experiences for adults that shift mindsets towards creativity, purpose and joy.
+We design learning experiences that shift mindsets towards creativity, purpose and joy.

 The original Room 402 was Christina’s social studies classroom at the NYC iSchool in 2010, but it was also a screen printing studio, a design workshop and a creative practice that she shared with hundreds of young people.